-- (a) Purpose.
+(a) Purpose.
 The B-5 Business Park District is intended to provide for the development of an attractive and aesthetic mixed grouping of both office and limited light industrial uses and activities in a park-like setting.
-The district is further intended to promote the provision of ample off-street parking and loading areas; open space; and landscape planting screens in areas adjacent to non-business development or other incompatible land uses.
+The district is further intended to promote the provision of ample off street parking and loading areas; open space; and landscape planting screens in areas adjacent to non-business development or other incompatible land uses.
 The district is also intended to be used in areas identified for business parks in the adopted City of Cedarburg master plan or components thereof.

-- (b) Permitted Uses.
+(b) Permitted Uses.
 (Also see Section 13-1-225.)

 - (1) Professional services.

 - a.
 Accounting, auditing, and bookkeeping services.

 - b.
 Architectural services.

 - c.
 Chiropractor services.

 - d.
 Circuit board assembly, not including circuit board manufacturing.

 - e.
 Computer software development and production.

 - f.
 Dental services.

 - g.
 Engineer services.

 - h.
 Legal services.

 - i.
 Medical clinics.

-- j.
+- i.
 Optometrists.

 - k.
 Osteopaths.

-- 1. Physician and surgeon services.
+- Physician and surgeon services.

 - m.
 Research and development facilities.

 - n.
 Urban planning services.

-- (2) Business services.
+(2) Business services.

-- a.
-Advertising agency services.
+- Advertising agency services.

 - b.
 Business and management consulting services.

 - c.
 Collection and adjustment services.

 - d.
 Consumer and mercantile credit reporting services.

 - e.
 Duplicating and mailing services.

 - f.
 Employment services.

 - g.
 Manufacturing representatives, agents, or corporate headquarters.

 - h.
 Public relations services.

 - i.
 Stenographic services.

 - j.
 Transportation ticket services.

 - k.
-Travel arranging services.
+Travel arranging services agencies.

 - (3) Financial, insurance, and real estate services.

 - a.
-Banks or financial institutions (not including drive-in or drive-through facilities).
+Banks or financial institutions (not including drive in or drive through facilities).

 - b.
 Business and personal credit services (including credit unions).

 - c.
-Commodity contracts, brokers, and dealers services.
+Commodity contracts, brokers, and dealer services.

 - d.
 Holding and investment services.

 - e.
 Insurance agents, brokers, and services.

 - f.
 Insurance carriers.

 - g.
 Real estate agents, brokers, and management services.

 - h.
 Real estate subdividing and developing services.

 - i.
 Security brokers, dealers, and flotation services.

 - j.
 Title abstracting services.

 - (4) Governmental offices.

 - (5) Public service offices.

-- (1) Essential services.

-- (2) Garages for storage of vehicles used in conjunction with the operation of an office or industry.
+- (1) Essential services. - (2) Garages for storage of vehicles used in conjunction with the operation of an office or industry.

-- (3) Ground-mounted and building-mounted earth station dish antennas.

-- (4) Off-street parking areas.

-- (5) Storage, power supply, and other uses normally auxiliary to the principal operation or use.
+- (3) Ground-mounted and building-mounted earth station dish antennas. - (4) Off-street parking areas. - (5) Storage, power supply, and other uses normally auxiliary to the principal operation or use.

-- (d) Conditional Uses.
-(Also see Section 13-1-226.)

-- (1) Processing, manufacturing, and/or storage, and uses as the following, provided that the Plan Commission, in approving or disapproving proposed locations for uses under this paragraph shall give due consideration to the character and suitability for development of the area in which any such use is proposed to be located, and shall also base its decision on such evidence as may be presented to the Plan Commission regarding those attributes of the proposed use, such as increased traffic on the public streets, heavy vehicular traffic, municipal water availability, sewage disposal systems, soil limitations, and the emission of noise, smoke, dust or dirt, odorous or noxious gases, and the like that would be detrimental to such character and such suitability for development:
+Processing, manufacturing, and/or storage, and uses as the following, provided that the Plan Commission, follows only if approved by the Plan Commission in accordance with the provisions of Article D, which contains the standards to guide.
+In making their decision in approving or disapproving proposed locations for uses under this paragraph shall give due consideration to the character and suitability for development of the area in which any such use is proposed to be located, and shall also base its decision on such evidence as may be presented to the Plan Commission regarding those attributes of the proposed use, such as increased traffic on the public streets, heavy vehicular traffic, municipal water availability, sewage disposal systems, soil limitations, and the emission of noise, smoke, dust or dirt, odorous or noxious gases, and the like that would be detrimental to such character and such suitability for development:

-- a.
-Apparel and findings-related products.

-- b.
-Athletic clubs.

-- c.
-Automatic temperature controls.

-- d.
-Baked goods and bakery products.

-- e.
-Barbershops and beauty salons that are physically and service wise oriented to business park users and employees.

-- f.
-Blank books, loose-leaf binders, and devices.

-- g.
-Books: publishing, printing, and binding.

-- h.
-Boot and show cut stock and findings.

-- i.
-Brooms and brushes.

-- j.
-Canvas products.

-- k.
-Child day care facilities.

-- 1. Costume jewelry, costume novelties, buttons, and miscellaneous notions.

-- m.
-Curtains and draperies.